rueckix/spotify-ripper/README.rst

                             Check for and overwrite partially ripped files. "weak" will err on the side of not re-ripping the file if it is unsure, whereas "strict" will re-rip the file.
 You can override the number of seconds of wiggle-room for the "weak" check using "weak:<sec>" [Default=weak:3]
       --play-token-resume RESUME_AFTER
                             If the 'play token' is lost to a different device using the same Spotify account, the script will wait a speficied amount of time before restarting.
 This argument takes the same values as --resume-after [Default=abort]
-      --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) --plus-pcm            Saves a .pcm file in addition to the encoded file (e.g. mp3)
+      --playlist_name NAME	Rip the named playlist.
+In this case no uri specifier is needed --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) --plus-pcm            Saves a .pcm file in addition to the encoded file (e.g. mp3)